 Is this fear about you or about them?
 If it is only about you then take a chance, write down anything.
 It does not need to be complete or even right.
 It just needs to reflect how you feel right now.
 Tomorrow is a new day and you can revise these lists at any point.

-If you find that the fear is about them, the others in your life, than you either need to reword the things you write so you will not care if they read them or you may really need to consider if this is such a bad relationship that you need to run not walk away.
-In that case reach out for professional help.
+If you find that the fear is about them, the others in your life, then you either need to reword the things you write so you will not care if they read them or you may really need to consider if this is such a bad relationship that you need to run not walk away.
+In that case, reach out for professional help.

 Say you list came up with 8 bills you want to pay off and 3 things you would like to replace you might simplify this by saying 1.
 Reduce my bills 2.
 Save up enough money to replace some things.
 Now you have two doable goals.